T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Dim lights" - Then profile activated, all lights will be dimmed.
 - "Fan settings" - If selected, profile also keep fan control settings and restore it then activated.
 - "Software effects" - Enables or disables software effects for selected profile.
+- "Run action" - You can select script/application which will be started after this profile activation.

 "Device effects" button open profile settings for device effect (supported for some devices like RGB keyboards):
 ![Device Effects](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/gui_deviceeffect.png?raw=true)